Vervain: benefits, dosage, contraindications

 ✪✪✪✪

-Historically, Verbena has been valued for its calming effects, particularly useful in treating nervous and sleep disorders.
+Historically, vervain has been valued for its calming effects, particularly useful in the treatment of nervous disorders and sleep disturbances.

 Posologie